We all want that pristine audio quality that audio interfaces produce, right?

-Moreover, these mics are almost always used in standalone work, such as recording directly to a computer.
+Moreover, these mics are almost always used in standalone work, like recording directly to a computer.

 This type of mic can be plugged directly into a computer, instantly converting the analog audio signals to a digital signal that a computer can understand.

-On the other hand, an audio interface works best with XLR mics as it has multiple ports that can be used simultaneously.
+If you ask me, I’d say an audio interface works best with XLR mics since it has multiple ports that can be used simultaneously.